kanghaol/Movie-Recommendation-System/README.md

 Run with Docker by running 'docker compose up' in the root folder.
 Then it will be on localhost port 3000
+P.S.
+You will need an api key from TMDB to fetch movie posters

 ## 🎬 Demo